thanhdolong/sign-language-recognition-trainer/SUPPORT.md

 Welcome to the support page for the **Pose Data Annotator** app.
 You can find the most frequent questions here.

-If you have a question, feel free to contact us at [matyas.bohacek@matsworld.io](mailto:matyas.bohacek@matsworld.io).
+If you have a question, feel free to contact us at [matyas.bohacek@matsworld.io](mailto:matyas.bohacek@matsworld.io) and [thanh.dolong@gmail.com](mailto:thanh.dolong@gmail.com).
 If you have a suggestion, feature request, or want to file a bug report, proceed [here](https://github.com/thanhdolong/sign-language-recognition-trainer/issues/new/choose).

 ### How to annotate a single video?